wlckslxh/3DGVRT_lightfield/README.md

 ## 🎠 Build
 ```
-1. Clone this repository.
+1. Clone this repository or download zip file.
-2. Copy the 'assets' folder to your cloned root.
+2. Make build system using cmake and select Visual Studio for IDE.
-3. Make build system using cmake.
+3. Set as startup project 'VulkanFullRT'
-4. Build using Visual Studio IDE.
+4. Build and Run!
 ```

 ## 📷 Camera Interface